Chess Engines Explained: How They Changed Modern Chess

 The Rise of AI in Chess

 The real turning point came on May 11, 1997, when IBM's Deep Blue defeated world champion Garry Kasparov in a six-game match.
+This and other landmark encounters are covered in detail in our article on human vs machine: memorable matches in chess history.
 That victory sent shockwaves through the chess world and signaled that machines had crossed a threshold: raw computing power, paired with sophisticated evaluation functions, could outplay the strongest human mind.

 Two decades later, DeepMind's AlphaZero raised the bar even further.
 Rather than relying on hand-crafted evaluation rules, AlphaZero taught itself chess through millions of games of self-play, using deep reinforcement learning.
 Within hours of training it was already stronger than Stockfish, the world's top traditional engine.
 AlphaZero's creative, almost human-like style of play proved that machines could not only calculate faster than humans, they could also discover entirely new strategic ideas.